-COVID-19 UPDATE: We regrets to inform our patrons that our upcoming production of girl friend has been cancelled due to COVID-19.
+COVID-19 UPDATE: We regrets to inform our patrons that our production of girl friend has been cancelled due to COVID-19.

 We look forward to finding an opportunity to share girl friend with you in the hopefully-near future.
 An enormous thank you to our cast, creative team and Belvoir for their huge amount of hard work over the past months bringing this show to life.